react-native-admob/admob/docs/docs/api/AppOpenAd.md

 static createAd(unitId: string, showOnColdStart?: boolean, requestOptions?: RequestOptions): AppOpenAd
 ```

 Creates an ad instance.
-You can create AppOpenAd only once in your app.
+If you create ad more than once, ad created before is destroyed.
 Ad is loaded automatically after created and dismissed.

 **Parameters**